MicrosoftDocs/visualstudio-docs/docs/code-quality/how-to-create-or-update-standard-code-analysis-check-in-policies.md

 ---
-title: Create or update standard code analysis check-in policies ms.date: 11/04/2016 ms.topic: conceptual
+title: Create or Update Standard Code Analysis Check-in Policies ms.date: 11/04/2016 ms.topic: conceptual
 f1_keywords:
-- "vs.codeanalysis.policyeditor"
+- vs.codeanalysis.policyeditor
 helpviewer_keywords:
-- "code analysis, migrating check-in policy"
+- code analysis, migrating check-in policy
 author: mikejo5000
 ms.author: mikejo
 manager: jillfra
 ms.workload:
 - multiple
 ---
-# How to: Create or update standard code analysis check-in policies
+# How to: Create or Update Standard Code Analysis Check-in Policies

 You can require that code analysis be run on all code projects in an Azure DevOps project by using the code analysis check-in policy.
 Requiring code analysis can improve the quality of the code that is checked into the code base.